kyleburgess2025/movie-prediction/README.md

 # FlickPicks - Collaborative Filtering Movie Recommendation Extension

 ## Project Description
 FlickPicks is a browser extension that addresses the pain point of finding movies to watch, which can be time-consuming and frustrating.
-The extension uses collaborative filtering to generate personalized movie recommendations for users based on their preferences and the preferences of similar users.
+The extension uses collaborative filtering to generate personalized movie suggestions for users based on their preferences and the preferences of similar users.

 ## Project Components
 FlickPicks consists of the following components: